Keck Observatory Gives Astronomers First Glimpse of Monster Galaxy Formation

 Observations from Keck Observatory showed the galaxy boasts the most rapidly orbiting gas clouds ever measured, the most definitive evidence that they were witnessing the core of a monster galaxy in formation.
 It was something the team had hoped to see for years, and when the telltale, broad-emission lines showed up on the Keck Observatory monitors, the mood in the room lit up.

-“It's pretty rare to be at the telescope and know that you are getting something pretty striking,” van Dokkum said.
+“It's pretty rare to be at the telescope and know that you are getting something pretty striking,” Pieter van Dokkum, Professor of Astronomy at Yale University said.
 “We could quickly see the signature we were looking for and could just tell it was going to be something spectacular.”

 “Keck Observatory's NIRSPEC provided crucial information,” said Nelson.
 “The really important piece of evidence was the measurement of velocity dispersion.
 Without that data from Keck Observatory, it was hard to interpret what was going on.”